fcanedo/ksp-kos/README.md

 Scripts for kOS
 ===============

-Bunch of scripts [Kerbal Space Program (1)](https://www.kerbalspaceprogram.com/) to reduce chore-like aspects of the game.
+Bunch of scripts for [Kerbal Space Program (1)](https://www.kerbalspaceprogram.com/) to reduce chore-like aspects of the game.

 Heavily inspired by: